SystemsApproach/ops/control.rst

 components, Runtime Control is where we define an API that logically integrates those components into a unified and coherent set of abstract services.
-It is also an opportunity to “raise the level of abstraction” for the underlying subsystems.
+It is also an opportunity to “raise the level of abstraction” for the underlying subsystems and hidding implementation details.

 One of the surprising challenges in defining abstractions is the rather pedestrian chore of coming up with suitable names for those abstractions.
-Terminology is often overloaded.
+Terminology is often overloaded, and different subsystems may use different names for the same concept.
 That is certainly the case with our exemplar 5G connectivity service, starting with how we refer to various principals.
 In the following, a *user* refers to a person using the API or GUI portal (who may or may not have privileged access), and a *subscriber* refers to someone who uses a mobile device (it is a term borrowed from the Telco industry).
-To further complicate matters, not all devices have subscribers, since for example, IoT devices are not necessarily associated with a particular human.
+There is not necessarily a one-to-one relationship between these two entities, and further to complicate matters, not all devices have subscribers (e.g., IoT devices are often not associated with a particular human).

 5.1 Design Overview
 -------------------